Imaging electron angular distributions to assess a full-power petawatt-class laser focus: Discussion

 \section{Discussion}

 From the results presented in Fig.~\ref{fig:IP_lineout_int}, it is clear that $\theta_c$ scales with the laser energy and pulse duration, and presumably intensity.
-We now compare this scaling with that predicted by Eq.~(\ref{eqn:tan_theta_a_0}) using the $a_0$ estimates from section \ref{ssec:a_0_estimation}.
+We now compare this scaling with that predicted by Eq.~(\ref{eqn:tan_theta_a_0}) using the $a_0$ estimates from Sec.~\ref{ssec:a_0_estimation}.
 Figure \ref{fig:Scaling_plot} compares the measured and theoretical scaling of $\tan{\theta_c}$ with $a_0$ for the three image plate measurements in Figs.~\ref{subfig:IP_High_Int}, \ref{subfig:IP_Med_Int} and \ref{subfig:IP_Low_Int} with $a_0 \pm \delta a_0 \approx 9.1 \pm 1.1$, $7.3 \pm 0.9$ and $5.7 \pm 0.7$ respectively.
 We first point out that the data is statistically consistent with $\tan{\theta_c} \propto 1/a_0$.
 It is also evident that the data is not consistent with the coefficient of 2.
 Fitting the experimental data to the function $\tan{\theta_c} = 2\eta/a_x$, to the measured data at $a_x=a_0$ (shown by the blue dashed line), $a_x = a_0 + \delta a_0$ and $a_x = a_0 - \delta a_0$ (represented by the boundaries of the shaded region), $\eta$ was found to be $2.02^{+0.26}_{-0.22}$.

-The reason $\eta$ differs from 1 may be addressed by considering the following possibilities -- (i) the $a_0$ might be an overestimation of what is actually present in the focus, (ii) there may exist some correction factors to the plane-wave parameterization and (iii) the plane-wave parameterization might not accurately represent the interaction in a focused laser pulse.
+There could be several reasons why $\eta$ differs from 1: (i) the inferred $a_0$ might not correspond to the peak intensity present in the focus, (ii) the measured $\theta_c$ may not reflect the peak intensity in the focus (iii) the need for a more robust theoretical model of the dynamics in a focused laser pulse.